jkenney0501/end_to_end_de_with_snowflake_api_data/README.md

 ### Fact DAG
 - The dag below shows the dependencies of the dyamic tables with a 30 minute lag.

 - The fact and dims update from the clean and flatten table which updates from the clean whohc updates from the stage.

 <img class="center-block" src="assets\fact_dag.png"/>

 ### Refresh Dynamic Tables with New Data: mimick the an automated process (or use it as with cron).

 -- add day 2-5 files (approximately 90 files) manullay to internal stage and then:

 - Run task manuualy or on cron shcedule and tables will update as data is added to the stage layer via API.

 - Or tables can also be updated manually with a click of the button below.

 - Either way will illustrate how the task and dynamic tables work in the DAG.
 Each node needs refreshed (dims/facts)

 <img class="center-block" src="assets\manual_refresh_dynamic_tables.png" width="1000"/>

 ## Creating the Aggregated Fact for User Consumption

 Why do we need to create an aggregated fact table?

 - Nearly 80-90% of the time your true fact will have line items for every order but this situtation is different as it is not a product or a customer order (which comes in so many varieties with line items....).
 In this case, we aggregate by the order as to summarize it and if you want true transactional data, you refer to this fact rther than the aggregate summary.

-- The details are pre-compted in a summary making it quick to get summary results without the need of joining tables or doing calculations that may differ from one another and adhere to business rules/logic which provides conistency across the organization.
+- The details are pre-computed in a summary making it quick to get summary results without the need of joining tables or doing calculations that may differ from one another and adhere to business rules/logic which provides conistency across the organization.

 - We can also aggregate on varous levels to make common BI easily accessible and transaprent to many groups.

 - Most notably, pre-aggregated data saves us a lot on compute costs!

 This is created by using an average across the pollutants where we group by time, country, state, city and store the data in a dynamic table so it auto updates as a downstream table with a 30 minute lag.
 The data is aggregated at the city level with the granularity at the hour level.